What is LTD, and how does it work?

 Back to list

-The shorter waiting periods are being replaced by the new Washington State Paid Family & Medical Leave program, which will offer eligible employees 12 to 18 weeks of paid leave after a qualifying event.
+Shorter periods are being addressed by the Washington State Paid Family & Medical Leave program, which will offer eligible employees 12 to 18 weeks of paid leave after a qualifying event.

 Back to list

-If I am eligible for Paid Family Medical Leave in January 2020, why would I need LTD?
+If I am eligible for Paid Family Medical Leave, why would I need LTD?

 The maximum payout period under Washington PFML will range from 12 to 18 weeks.
 If you need to be off work for more than 12 to 18 weeks, an LTD policy could offer you continued protection at this point.